 Overall

-The EcoOne garden hose filter produces great-tasting water free of contaminants that could harm your plants and offers a decent water capacity of 40,000 gallons.
-It doesn’t have any certifications to back its claims though.
+The Aqua Crest garden hose filter produces water free of contaminants that could harm your plants and offers a decent water capacity for three months.
+It’s also NSF certified to remove chlorine.

 Pros

-The EcoOne garden filter removes chlorine, chloramine, VOCs, heavy metals, hydrogen sulfide, lime, and scale using a dual filter made of natural carbon charcoal and Kinetic Degradation Fluxion (KDF).
-It doesn’t matter if you’re on city water or a private well, this filter is a beast in dechlorinating your water.
+The Aqua Crest removes chlorine, sediment, rust, and other harmful compounds using a multistage filter made of a pre-sediment filter, natural carbon charcoal, and Kinetic Degradation Fluxion (KDF).
+It doesn’t matter if you’re on city water or a private well, this filter is a beast at dechlorinating your water or removing sediment, whatever you need.

-It took me only a few seconds to install this filter and only a few minutes to fill a 30-gallon bathtub due to its high flow rate of four gallons per minute.
+It took me only a few seconds to install this filter and only a few minutes to fill a 30-gallon bathtub due to its high flow rate.

 Cons